salgotrav/CodingLiterature.github.io/about.md

 title: About
 ---

-About pages are hard.
+About pages are Hard.

-Coding Literature focuses on
+Coding Literature focuses on:

 * Modern C++
 * C++ Standard
 * Low Latency and Performance
-* C++ Books reviews
+* Book Reviews

 The main theme throughout this blog is a passion for programming and an urge to learn more about programming and how things work.